mayur-de/Data_Analysis_and_Modeling/Cost and Profit Analysis - Food Delivery Platform/README.md

 4. **Encourage Larger Order Values**: Larger orders positively influence net income.
 5. **Revise Delivery Fee Structure**: Reassess fee coverage to minimize cost burdens.
 6. **Minimize Processing Fees**: Optimize payment gateway agreements.

-> ## **Objectives**
-1. Perform an exploratory analysis of the cost and revenue data.
-2. Identify and quantify the platform's major cost drivers.
-3. Evaluate the impact of operational inefficiencies on profitability.
-4. Provide actionable recommendations to enhance the financial performance of the platform.

 > ## **Data Description**
 The dataset consists of transactional records for 1,000 orders from the food delivery platform, covering essential financial and operational metrics.